linusidom/coding101/100DaysOfPython/day08/notes.md

 - Review While loops

-- For loops - Part 1
+- For loops - Basics: Part 1
     - Range Command

-    - for i in list (foreach)
+The next challenge is to try typing the code in a regular text editor (notepad or TextEdit)